Morriz/itsUP/README.md

 *But what about stateful services?*

-It is surely possible to deploy stateful services but those MUST NOT be targeted with the `upstream: xxx` prop, as those services are the entrypoints which MUST be stateless, as those are rolled up with the `docker rollout` by the automation.
+It is surely possible to deploy stateful services but those MUST NOT be targeted with the `entrypoint: xxx` prop, as those services are the entrypoints which MUST be stateless, as those are rolled up with the `docker rollout` by the automation.
 In order to update those services you are on your own, but it's a breeze compared to local installs, as you can just docker compose commands.

 **Prerequisites:**

 - [docker](https://www.docker.com)
 - docker [rollout](https://github.com/Wowu/docker-rollout) plugin
+- Portforwarding of port `80` and `443` to the machine running this stack.

 ## Howto

 ### Configure

-1. Copy `db.yaml.sample` to `db.yaml` and edit your project and their services (see explanations below).
+1. Copy `db.yml.sample` to `db.yml` and edit your project and their services (see explanations below).
 2. Copy `.env.sample` to `.env` and set the correct info.
 3. [OPTIONAL] In case you want to run the api create an `API_KEY` (`openssl rand -hex 16`) and put in `.env`.